Effective Date: January 29, 2020

 Automated Individual Decision-Making and Profiling.

-EU citizens have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning them or similarly significantly affects them.
+EU citizens have the right to not be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning them or similarly significantly affects them.

 When do we collect information?

-We collect information from you when you visit our site, place an order, subscribe to a newsletter, respond to a survey or marketing communication, participate in a forum or blog, accept an offer for a promotional item, provide us with feedback, follow a link to an affiliate’s website, fill out a form, use Live Chat, open a support ticket or enter information on our site.
+We collect information from you when you visit our site, place an order, subscribe to a newsletter, respond to a survey or marketing communication, participate in a forum or blog, accept an offer for a promotional item, provide us with feedback, make a purchase, follow a link to an affiliate’s website, fill out a form, use Live Chat, open a support ticket or enter information on our site.

 How do we use your information?

 We may use the information we collect from you in the following ways: